 As it stands right now, there is just over $4 trillion in 401(k) plans.
 That's trillion with a capital "T." If you're working for a company, then you're probably one of the 67 million Americans who have a 401(k).
 It was included as one of those perk benefits that got you even more excited about the position.

 The only problem is that your job probably didn't offer you any guidance beyond the lovely welcome packet you received during your orientation.
 I envision the conversation went a little something like this:

 Your employer: "Congratulations, you now have a 401(k)."<

 Most Americans want to save for retirement, but most don't know how to start.
 Putting money into a savings account is ideal for short-term goals and emergency funds.
 But there are better investment vehicles for long-term savings.
-One investment vehicle that I've grown to love almost as much as much as I love In-N-Out Burger (key word: "almost") is the Roth IRA.
+One investment vehicle that I've grown to love almost as much as I love In-N-Out Burger (keyword: "almost") is the Roth IRA.

 I know Get Rich Slowly has covered the Roth IRA a lot in the past, but new readers might not be that familiar with it.
-Besides, even though you might think you know everything there is to know about Roth IRAs, here are some facts that might be new to you.
+Besides, even though you might think you know everything there is to know about Roth IRAs, here are some answers to questions that might be new to you.

 When meeting with a financial planner for the first time, many people are hesitant to ask questions because they don't want to sound "dumb".
 But dumb is not asking any questions at all.

 Ultimately, you have the opportunity (and responsibility) to interview the planner to see if he is the right person to manage your investments.
 Before you decide if a particular financial planner is right for you, you should ask him some basic questions.

 Remember when you were younger and you could always hide your grades from your parents?
 That was until the report card was sent home.
 The U4 is the "report card" of your financial planner's background.
 That means if he's done anything wrong and a complaint has been filed against him, it will be shown here.